hughsie/appstream-glib/README.md

 Applications are defined in the context of AppStream as such:

  * Installs a desktop file and would be visible in a desktop
- * Has an metadata extractor (e.g. libappstream-builder/plugins/asb-plugin-gstreamer.c)
+ * Has an metadata extractor (e.g. libappstream-builder/plugins/asb-plugin-gstre
+amer.c)
    and includes an AppData file

 Guidelines for applications